xdevelnet/n0calc/README.md

 # F.A.Q.

-Q: There is no expression parser.
+**Q**: There is no expression parser.
 Impossible to use more complicated expressions than operand1*operand2.

-A: Check out bold text at the top of README.md
+**A**: Check out bold text at the top of README.md

-Q: You probably should split calculating logic, parsing, showing result to interface to 3 different functions.
+**Q**: You probably should split calculating logic, parsing, showing result to interface to 3 different functions.
 Huh?

-A: No need to do that just because I wasn't planning to do full featured calculator.
+**A**: No need to do that just because I wasn't planning to do full featured calculator.
 Because there is already thousands of calculators.
 No need to write 1 more.
 Again, read bold text above.